jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

   }
 ```

-For our demo, I was generating synthetic spans with the above code.
+For our demo, I am generating synthetic spans with the above code.
 Commenting the full method was not generating any leak.
-But the moment I add the try-with-resources statement, the issue is triggered.
+But the moment I added the try-with-resources statement, the issue was triggered.
 Let's verify with a small reproducer:

 ```
 class MyClass {